jeff-hamm/immich_takeout/vscode-monitor/copilot_prompt.md

 ---

 # General Checkup
-Perform a general checkup of the rest of the applications in the app, see how they ran recently.
+Perform a general checkup of the rest of the applications in the app, as well as in the other mapped docker-compose.yml apps.
+See how they ran recently, give them a general checkup and status.
 If there are any problems, write analysis and raise an unraid notification.

 **For daily health checks:**
-1. Write a detailed report to `/state/analysis/daily_report_YYYYMMDD.md`
+1. Write a detailed report to `/state/analysis/daily_report_YYYYmmDD_HHMMSS.md`
-2. Send a notification with `-l "/state/analysis/daily_report_YYYYMMDD.md"` so the user can click to view the full report
+2. Send a notification with `-l "/state/analysis/daily_report_YYYYmmDD_HHMMSS.md"` so the user can click to view the full report
 3. Keep persistent state in `/state/` (e.g., `/state/last_daily_notification`)

 **IMPORTANT**: Always include the `-l` link to the analysis file when sending daily notifications so the user can view the detailed report.
+- Perform this health check every run

+===